wol-fi/volfi/README.md

 `volfi` is a C++ research prototype for fast Black-Scholes implied variance.
 Untested [Python](https://github.com/wol-fi/volfi/tree/main/bindings/python) and [R](https://github.com/wol-fi/volfi/tree/main/bindings/r) translations are also available.

-It implements an efficient implied-volatility solver based on the inverse-Gaussian / generalized-inverse-Gaussian quantile representation in [An Explicit Solution to Black-Scholes Implied Volatility](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=6649499).
+It implements an efficient implied-volatility solver based on the generalized-inverse-Gaussian quantile representation in [An Explicit Solution to Black-Scholes Implied Volatility](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=6649499).

 For out-of-the-money normalized calls with forward log-moneyness `k > 0`, normalized call price `c`, and total implied volatility `v = sigma sqrt(T)`, the variance-space representation is